ipb-halle/MetFragTraining/README.md

 # MetFrag Training
-Training material for MetFrag usage
+Training material for MetFrag usage is avalable at https://meier-rene.github.io/MetFragTraining/